bitnami/charts/bitnami/kubeapps/README.md

 - Kubernetes 1.8+ (tested with Azure Kubernetes Service, Google Kubernetes Engine, minikube and Docker for Desktop Kubernetes)
 - Helm 2.10.0+
-- Administrative access to the cluster to create and update RBAC ClusterRoles
+- Administrative access to the cluster to create Custom Resource Definitions (CRDs)

 ## Installing the Chart